 Clear model understanding and simplicity of use The application will be a working one only in the last stages

-Ease of management [deliverables — review] With being unable to go back and fix issues the process becomes risky and full of uncertainty
+Ease of management [deliverables — review] Risks associated with the inability to go back to the previous stage and fix issues

 Development is broken down into stages for easy task arrangement The model is not suitable for complex, object-oriented, and long projects